 Ah, Those Gullwing Doors

 Malcolm Bricklin was a visionary and a salesman all of his adult life.
 He was masterful in persuading others of the viability of his vision.
 Now he was the president of an automobile company.
 Having little experience in the industry and none at all in manufacturing, some of his visions were proving to be not entirely practical.
-One of Malcolm Bricklin’s core concepts was that the SV-1 would have gull-wing doors.
+One of Malcolm Bricklin’s core concepts where that the SV-1 would be a gull-winged sports car.
 This was among the non-negotiables which Bricklin held his design team.
 Indeed, they turned out to be the singular feature for which the car is remembered.
 However, from the engineers who developed it, to the factory workers who built it, to everyone who has ever owned an SV-1, they were a never-ending source of aggravation.

 At the time of its introduction, this was the only production vehicle in automotive history to have powered gull-wing doors that opened and closed at the touch of a button.
-Grasse had cautioned Bricklin against the doors.
+(Noting the Tesla Model X, one might conclude that Elon Musk was as enamored with the Bricklin as this writer was) Grasse had cautioned Bricklin against the doors.
 Because they closed on two planes, it was nearly impossible to get them to close with a slam fit, which was considered an industry standard.
 Adding to the difficulty was Malcolm’s requirement that the car have windows that roll down.
 Non-engineering types, like Mr. Bricklin, would point out that Mercedes-Benz got the doors to work on its 1955 300SLR - and that was twenty years ago!
 But the Mercedes was a hand built racing car.
 Its windows didn’t have to roll down.
 The SLR had no impact beams or interior trim to contend with either.
 Thus, its doors each weighed only 9lbs.
 The SV-1’s doors weighed ten times that.
 The engineers finally solved the problem by using two high-pressure gas struts per door.
 Before they could fully develop the solution, a new problem appeared.
 The doors worked but the seals leaked... badly.

 Like Murray Hamilton’s character in the film The Graduate, Malcolm Bricklin was convinced that the future was in plastics.
 Many a maker of niche cars, from the King Midget to the Chevrolet Corvette, turned to fiberglass for their bodies.
 The process requires no expensive die casting tools, reducing costs dramatically.
 The use of fiberglass allows cars to be produced in low numbers to still be profitable.
 Bricklin learned through his FasTrack research that acrylics had most of the properties of fiberglass, but with the added advantage that they could be molded in any color.
 This eliminated the need for the complex and costly factory paint shop, saving even more money.
 SV-1s would come in five "safety colors" chosen for optimum visibility.